Are there some issues with your motor? Wondering how to test brushless motor with multimeter?

-Set your multimeter to Ohms.
-Link the wires testing probes to the relevant jacks.
-The black one represents Com, whereas the red one represents Ohms..
-Using this information we connect the wires.
+Set your multimeter to Ohms and link the wires testing probes to the relevant jacks.
+The black one represents Com, whereas the red one represents Ohms.
+Using this information, we can connect the wires.
 Then we should set the needle on the multimeter to zero.

-Now, using the probes, obtain a reading on the three wires.
+Now, obtain a reading on the three wires using the probes.
 Then we mark the wires namely A, B, and C accordingly.
 Simply said we will now test these in the following order: AB, BC, and CA.

 The measurements should be infinite, indicating that there is no issue with the motor.
 So to say if the reading comes to 0 every time.
 Afterward, something in the motor is not correct.